shreeyasharma1804/notes/kubernetes/Volumes.md

 - Defines the capacity and accessMode.
 - A PV can be created manually (static provisioning) or automatically (dynamic provisioning through storageClassName)
 - Access mode ReadWriteOnce means that the storage is mounted on only one node at a time
+- A PV is not partitioned among multiple PVCs.

 - Static PV (uses hostPath)